satya-das/cib/README.md

   - No need to maintain order of virtual functions across releases.
   - No need to maintain order of data members of structs.
   - No need to have a size member in struct. *This is a big hack almost all C/C++ library uses*.
   - No need to declare all functions as pure virtual.
-CIB allows a class to export all kind of methods like static, virtual, pure virtual, inline etc. Only thing is that an inline function will not remain inline if invoked by the client.
+CIB allows a class to export all kind of methods like static, virtual, pure virtual, inline etc. Only thing is that an inline function will actually make a proper function call when called from across the component boundary.
   - CIB, unlike COM, works on all platforms.

  **CIB allows client of a library to use all exported classes as if those classes are part of the client code itself without exposing the internals of classes.**

 <a name="cibgoals"></a>

-## 1.4\.
+## 3\.
 CIB Goals
- - To become an easier and superior alternative of COM in-proc used.
+ - To become an easier and superior alternative of COM used as in-proc.
  - To work on all platforms without any gotcha.
  - Client that is written using traditional linking with library can easily migrate to **CIB**.
 This requires that CIB should be designed in such a way that it should not have any footprint in the code of client as well as library.
 There will ofcourse be a small boiler plate code on both side but that's about it, the rest of the code will remain aloof about existence of CIB.

 <a name="cibstretchgoalsmaybefuturegoals"></a>

-## 1.5\.
+## 4\.
 CIB Stretch goals (may be future goals)
  - To become an easier and superior alternative of out-proc COM.
  - To become an easier and superior alternative of DCOM.

 <a name="othersolutions"></a>

-## 1.6\.
+## 5\.
 Other Solutions
 I have come across some solutions that try to solve the same problem but none of them is good enough.
-Some wants you to write separate layer on top of existing classes so that vtable is exported across dll boundary in a portable manner or some exploits how compiler behaves and uses hacks to achieve goals or some is too specific to the project it was developed for.
+Some wants you to write separate layer on top of existing classes so that vtable is exported across component boundary in a portable manner or some exploits how compiler behaves and uses hacks to achieve goals or some is too specific to the project it was developed for.

  - **CppComponent**: It basically uses hand written vtable to solve ABI problem.
 It looks like a clone of COM without idl.
 More details can be found here: https://github.com/jbandela/cppcomponents.
  - **DynObj**: It exploits how compiler implements vtable.
 For details here: http://dynobj.sourceforge.net.
  - **Libcef's translator**: Its a python script that parses C++ headers to produce automatic C layer for client and library.
 But it is too much specific to libcef and cannot be used in other project.

- **And none of these solutions I am aware of are resilient against unimportant changes that library can do which should not but unfortunately they do affect client programs. _Unimportant changes are described later_. **
+ **And none of these solutions I am aware of are for forward compatibility, they only target ABI compatibility for different compilers.** This is my understanding, of course I can be wrong.

+<a name="nonbreakingchanges"></a>

+## 6\.
+Non breaking changes
+  Some changes are conceptually unimportant for clients of a library but they break binary compatiblity of library and client.
+CIB makes client resilient against such changes and so client and library remain binary compatible even when such changes are made.
+Below is a list of changes that don't affect compatibility of client and library if SDK is published using CIB:
+- Any change in internal data member of a class.
+- Change in order of virtual functions of a class.
+- Change in inheritance that doesn't violate previous is-a relationship.
+For example:
+    # if a class starts deriving from one more base class without removing previous base class.
+    # if a class changes it's base class to another derived class of it's previous base class.
+    # inheritance type is changes to/from `virtual` inheritance.
+- Change in `inline`ness of a function.
+For CIB generated SDKs all inline functions are basically non-inlined and so it doesn't make any difference if `inline`ness of a function is changed.
+- Change in parameter type from by-value to by-const-ref or vice verse.
+Client shouldn't bother if the passed parameter is passed by value or by const-ref (ignoring performance concern of course).

+We have been accepting incompatibility of library and client after such changes are done because we justify it from implementation point of view.
+For a second, just refuse to go into the detail of how C++ language features are implemented by compilers and demand for adherence to the contract a library makes through it's APIs.
+For example if SDK header contains `class A` that inherits from `class B`, all it says is `class A` has is-A relation with `class B`.
+That is-A relation is still intact if `class A` starts inheriting from yet another class.
+Another example can be addition of new virtual function.
+Making client incompatible in such cases is like breaking the previous deal. `cib` makes sure a deal once made is not broken just because compiler choses to break it.
+If the deal has to be broken it would be broken by library developer explicitly.

 <a name="cibarchitecture"></a>

-## 1.7\.
+## 7\.
 CIB Architecture
 **Or rather the architecture CIB produces for integration of library and it's client**

 ![Integration architecture produced by CIB](cib_design.png "Integration architecture produced by CIB")